danusan-s/Chess-Render-with-OpenGL/stockfish/wiki/UCI-&-Commands.md

   * `Hash` `type spin default 16 min 1 max 33554432`
     The size of the hash table in MB.
 It is recommended to set Hash after setting Threads.

+  * `MultiPV` `type spin default 1 min 1 max 500`
+    Output the N best lines (principal variations, PVs) when searching.
+    Leave at 1 for the best performance.

+  * `NumaPolicy` `type string default auto`
+    Bind threads to ensure execution on a specific NUMA node.
+    Improves performance on systems with multiple CPUs or CPUs with multiple NUMA domains.
+    The following values can be used:
+       * `system` - gathers NUMA node information from the system (including affinities preset by the user or the GUI), for each thread binds it to a single NUMA node
+       * `none` - assumes there is 1 NUMA node, never binds threads
+       * `auto` - this is the default value, automatically selects `system` or `none` depending on the number of set threads and available NUMA nodes.
+Will only select `system` when the number of threads reaches a system-dependent threshold.
+       * `hardware` - gathers NUMA node information for the underlying hardware (disregards and overrides affinities preset by the user or the GUI), for each thread binds it to a single NUMA node
+       * `[[custom]]` - specify precisely the available CPUs per numa domain. ':' separates numa nodes; ',' separates cpu indices; supports "first-last" range syntax for cpu indices, for example `0-15,32-47:16-31,48-63`

   * `Clear Hash` `type button`
     Clear the hash table.

   * `Ponder` `type check default false`
     Let Stockfish ponder its next move while the opponent is thinking.

-  * `MultiPV` `type spin default 1 min 1 max 500`
-    Output the N best lines (principal variations, PVs) when searching.
-    Leave at 1 for the best performance.

   * `EvalFile` `type string default nn-[SHA256 first 12 digits].nnue`
     The name of the file of the NNUE evaluation parameters.
 Depending on the GUI the filename might have to include the full path to the folder/directory that contains the file.
 Other locations, such as the directory that contains the binary and the working directory, are also searched.

+  * `EvalFileSmall` `type string default nn-[SHA256 first 12 digits].nnue`
+    Same as EvalFile.

   * `UCI_Chess960` `type check default false`
     An option handled by your GUI.
 If true, Stockfish will play Chess960.